Henry John Temple, 3rd Viscount Palmerston: Opposition: 1858–1859

-Prime Minister: 1859–1865
+Second premiership: 1859–1865

 Lord Palmerston's second Cabinet held power until his death in 1865.
 This was a lengthy duration attributable to two key elements: the consistent electoral fragility of the Tory party, and the formal merger of the Peelites, Whigs, and Radicals into the cohesive Liberal party.
 On the domestic front, Palmerston's firm Whig and aristocratic convictions stalled any progression toward broader political democracy, compelling more reform-minded figures, particularly Gladstone, to defer major reform legislation until after Palmerston's death.
 In foreign affairs, the administration was notable for backing Cavour's efforts to unify Italy and for maintaining neutrality in the American Civil War, despite his sympathy for the Confederacy.
 Historians usually regard Palmerston, starting in 1859, as the first Liberal prime minister.

 Domestic policy

 In his second premiership, Palmerston oversaw the passage of important legislation.
 The Offences against the Person Act 1861 codified and reformed the law, and was part of a wider process of consolidating criminal law.
 The Companies Act 1862 was the basis of modern company law.
 The Union Chargeability Act 1865 which overhauled and reformed the poor laws.
 Palmerston established the Newcastle Commission in 1859 which looked into the inadequacies of public education and led to increases in school funding in the Revised Code of 1862.
 Palmerston's policies toward Ireland was more based on practical sense rather than radical change.
 He was firmly opposed to a measure by Gladstone that would have created a legal fixture on land tenure.
+Various laws aimed at regulating and improving working conditions were also introduced.

-Palmerston's second government was notable for its active and productive legislative work, which was able to absolved it of any charge of useless indolence, despite Palmerston and his cabinet not introducing far reaching innovative reform.
+Palmerston's second government was notable for its active and productive legislative work, which was able to absolve it of any charge of useless indolence, despite Palmerston and his cabinet not introducing far reaching innovative reform.
 The parliamentary budgets introduced by Gladstone were enough to demonstrate the effectiveness of the ministry and the annual Queen's Speeches at the end of each parliamentary session, showed promising modest reforms by both houses of parliament that were exceptionally useful such as prisons bills, partnership liability bills, crime chargeability bills and so on.
 His Lord Chancellor Lord Westbury, proved to be one of the "greatest of the modern reform Lord Chancellors" with rigorous attempts at reform the legal system, despite falling short on his ambitions with his plans for land transfers and title registration not being fully realised.